solo-io/workshops/gloo-edge/README.md

 EOF
 ```

-Breaking the route table from the virtual service enables seperation of concerns.
-Development teams can maintain the route table and configure properties specific for their services.
-Meanwhile, administrators can define higher level options.
+Breaking the route table from the virtual service enables the separation of concerns.
+Development teams can maintain the route table and configure properties specific for routing to their services.
+Meanwhile, administrators can define higher-level options.
 Such as firewall rules, authentication of requests, and so on.

 ### Delegation By Label Selector